 - A. Delegates to the General Assembly may speak when recognized by the chair.
 Delegates' remarks must be relevant to the items on the agenda at any given time.
-Delegates from other components (Governor's Cabinet, Supreme Court) may only speak with permission of the CCE staff. - B. Once recognized, delegates must identify themselves to the session with their name and school. - C. Delegates recognized as speakers in debate have the right to do two of the following things with their speaker's time.
+Delegates must raise their placard to be recognized by the chair before introducing motions or points of information. - B. Once recognized, delegates must identify themselves to the session with their name and school. - C. Delegates recognized as speakers in debate have the right to do up to two of the following things with their speaker's time.
 Speakers must inform the chair of their intentions before continuing to: - 1.
 Address the floor/session - 2.
 Ask the patrons of the bill a series of questions - 3.
 Yield the remainder of their time to another delegate in the session - 4.
-Make a motion.
-Motions should be made after one of the previous actions. - D. Speaker's time: unless otherwise indicated by the chair, each speaker shall have one minute to address the floor.
-Speakers who have been yielded time by another delegate may not yield any further time.
-Unused speakers' time is yielded to the chair.
+Make a motion or point of information.
+No other action may follow a motion or point of information. - D. Speaker's time: unless otherwise indicated by the chair, each speaker shall have one minute to address the floor.
+Speakers who have been yielded time by another delegate may not yield any further time and may only choose one of the above actions.
+Unused speakers' time is yielded to the chair. - E. Should delegates wish to debate a debatable motion other than the main motion, debate is limited to two rounds; each speaker shall have 20 seconds of speaking time; the delegate who originally made the motion has the right to be the first 'pro' speaker.

-- E. Should delegates wish to debate a debatable motion other than the main motion, debate is limited to two rounds; each speaker shall have 20 seconds of speaking time; the delegate who originally made the motion has the right to be the first 'pro' speaker. - F. Intent Speeches: delegates may submit intent speeches during debate on bills in chambers. - 1.
+- F. Intent Speeches: delegates may submit intent speeches during debate on bills in chambers. - 1.
 Intent speeches are limited to 2 minutes and delivered between the end of technical questions on the bill and the beginning of debate on the bill. - 2.
 Intent speeches may only address the chamber; intent speakers must identify themselves and request permission to address the floor. - 3.
 Intent speakers may not yield their time to another delegate, ask the patrons questions, or make a motion. - 4.
 Intent speeches do not count as rounds of debate. - 5.
-Delegates may only deliver one intent speech during the conference.
+Delegates may only deliver one intent speech per day.